yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/back-up-universe-data.md

 ![Backup Modal](/images/ee/create-backup-modal.png)

-Click `OK`.
+Select `OK`.
 If you refresh the page, you'll eventually see a completed task.